cia14/cs161-website/assignments/README_example.txt

 If you select an option that does not exist, you will be returned to the menu to try again (until you select "Quit").

+You can also select the "Restock" option, once per game.
+This generates a new set of items to choose from in the vending machine.

-When you run out of money, the game is over.
-You must spend all of your money.
+When you run out of money, the game is automatically over.

 4) Limitations:
 - There is no way to earn more money once it is spent.
 - The vending machine only provides up to 5 choices at a time.

 5) Extra credit:

-- This program also allows you, once per game, to select the "Restock" option on the menu.
-This generates a new set of items to choose from.
+- This program also allows you to hunt for loose change under the machine.
+This consumes 0.5 HP and 1 EP but yields a randomly selected amount of money (from $0.00 to $2.00).
+The updated menu
+  is:

+The menu choices before you are:
+1: Purchase item
+2: Restock (once per game)
+3: Hunt for loose change
+4: Quit
+You have $50, 0 HP, and 0 EP.
+Your choice? __